sazonovanton/SirChatalot/README.md

 The implementation uses function calling to interact with the RAG database, making it more similar to an agent-based approach rather than a classic RAG system.
 This allows the model to decide when and how to retrieve information from your files.

+### Common files
+You can add files that will be accessible to all users.
+To do that, add files to the `./data/files/common` directory.
+They will be processed and added to the database on the bot start.

 ### Commands
 * `/listfiles` - List all files you've added to the RAG database
 * `/deletefiles` - Delete all your files from the RAG database